aitournament/snake_web/book/src/game_rules.md

 ## Food

 Food has a health value, which is the amount that a snake's health with increase/decrease by eating it.
+Snakes will always grow when eating food, regardless of the health value.

 Freshly spanwed food will start with a health value of 1, and increase by 1 every tick up to a maximum of 50.

 When part (or all) of a snake dies, it drops to the ground as (poisonous) food.
 These start with a health value of -50, and increase by 1 every tick up to a maximum of 0.

-When (non-poisonous) food is consumed, new food will be randomly spawned at the end of the tick to replace it.
+New food will be spawned at the end of each tick to ensure there is always at least 5 food with a health value greater than zero.

 ## Observing

-The full game state is not immediately available to snakes.
-They can only observe a single position in the arena at once.
+Snakes can observe a single position in the arena to determine what is at that location.
 There is no limit to how often a snake can observe, except for the CPU cycles consumed from the running code.

 ## Splitting